Samson (band): Career

 The band's second album, Head On, was released in July 1980 and peaked at No. 34 in the UK Albums Chart The supporting tour was full of controversy and legal issues, due to problems with their management.
 They kept writing and rehearsing for a new record.
 Ten songs had already been composed, by October 1980, and were ready to be recorded.
 This is when the vocals to some of the "Survivors"-tracks were redone with Dickinson.
 These re-recordings were "forgotten" until 1990 when Repertoire Records decided to re-release "Survivors" on CD with five of the Bruce songs as bonus tracks.
 The tour continued until the end of the year, when Samson entered the studio to record their third album, Shock Tactics.
 This was the last album Dickinson recorded with the band.
 Samson faced innumerable problems with their management.
 They were always being booked on ill-matched support tours.
 After leaving their management in 1981 they discovered that their record company was going bankrupt.
 Dickinson said they "made every mistake in the business".
 His last performance with Samson was at the Reading Festival in 1981.
 This was recorded by the BBC and released in 1990, as the live album Live at Reading 1981.

 The group posted three entries in the UK Singles Chart.
 These were "Riding With The Angels" (1981, No. 54), "Losing My Grip" (1982, No. 63) and "Red Skies" (1983, No. 65).

 Following Dickinson's departure, former Hackensack and Tiger vocalist Nicky Moore was recruited to front the band who had also signed a new recording contract with Polydor.
 Samson's first release with Moore was the "Losing My Grip" EP in 1982.
 The title track as well as "Pyramid to the Stars" had originally been cut with Dickinson.
 Those versions would remain unreleased until they surfaced on the Shock Tactics CD re-release in 2001.
-Samson issued two albums with Moore, 1982's Before the Storm and 1984's Don't Get Mad, Get Even before the group disbanded with Paul Samson carrying on solo.
-Samson reformed in 1987 and performed until 1991, through various line-up changes.
+Samson issued two albums with Moore, 1982's Before the Storm and 1984's Don't Get Mad, Get Even.
+The albums were two hits, and the band became even more successful in Europe, playing with Whitesnake.

+In May 1984, the group disbanded with Paul Samson carrying on solo.
+Samson reformed in 1987 and performed until 1990, through various line-up changes.
 The album Refugee was launched in 1990.